 Students who have an alcohol policy/legal violation on or off campus, or have an alcohol-related visit to the emergency department at Mt.
-Nittany Medical Center are required to take BASICS.
-These students are mandated by Penn State’s Judicial Affairs or Residence Life.
+Nittany Medical Center are required to take B A S I C S. These students are mandated by Penn State’s Office of Student Conduct or Residence Life.
 Students may also be referred by a county or district magistrate.

 Students who self-refer to the program will not be charged a fee.
 Students who have been mandated to the program are not eligible for the self-referral option.

-Students who are sanctioned by Penn State’s Judicial Affairs and Residence Life or by a district magistrate are required to pay a $200 fee.
+Students who are required to complete the program, as described above, will also be required to pay a $200 fee.
 You may pay with cash, a check, credit card, or charge it to your student account.
-You will need to pay for BASICS at your first session.
+Students will need to pay for B A S I C S at the first session.

 BASICS is located in Health Promotion and Wellness, 201 Student Health Center.